 veruse injuries from the excessive use of video gaming consoles are a frequent complaint from patients who come to orthopedic doctors for care.
 Spines, hands, and especially thumbs can all be affected.
 The most common condition is a repetitive stress injury ( or gamer’s thumb.)
 This inflammation of the tendons that connects the wrist to the thumb is technically known as De Quervain’s tendinosis.
 The condition can cause a decrease in grip strength, create a limited range of motion, and cause pain on the outside of the thumb by the wrist.
 Locking or clicking in the thumb can also be an indicator.
 Therefore, it’s important to learn how to prevent gaming injuries:

 Also, see: Understanding Different Tendon Injuries

 Additionally, the rapid, repetitive, forceful pounding can cause neck, arm, and spine pain.
-Often, poor posture contributes to the problem, by slouching for long periods of time during play.
-Although the fun of playing video games can be addictive, the pain from overuse is certainly not a pleasure.
+Often, poor posture contributes to the issue by slumping for long periods during play.
+Although the fun of playing video games can be addictive, the pain from overuse is not a pleasure.
 The following 5 tips can help avoid gaming injuries:

 - Monitor and control the amount of time spent playing to two hours or less daily

-- Set an alarm to alert you that time is up and walk away
+- Try setting an alarm to alert you that time is up and walk away.

-- Do exercises which build upper body and core strength to help posture
+- Do exercises that build upper body and core strength to help posture.

 Additionally, you may find that it helps you to avoid injury if you stretch your thumbs.
 Put your palm face down on a flat surface and lift your thumb up.
 Hold it for a half minute to a minute before relaxing.
 Repeat ten times.
 If you tuck your thumb into the center of your hand and then gently make a fist, it will stretch the tendon that the thumb uses.
 If you have pain, tingling, or numbness within a minute, it may be time to visit the doctor.